KihyukYoon/LayerAct/README.md

 The main manuscript is available at [AAAI25]() and [arXiv](), and the Appendix is [here](https://github.com/KihyukYoon/LayerAct/blob/main/AAAI25_LayerAct_Appendix.pdf).

-The code for training and trained network will be available soon.

 <!--
 ## Enviornment and Datasets
 ### Install